mturk/svcbatch/README.md

 Here is the list of environment variables that SvcBatch sets for each instance.

 * **SVCBATCH_SERVICE_BASE**

   This variable is set to the directory of the service script file.

 * **SVCBATCH_SERVICE_HOME**

   This variable is set to the service home directory.

 * **SVCBATCH_SERVICE_LOGS**

-  This variable is set to the service's log directory.
+  This variable is set to the service's output directory.

-  In case the logging is disabled, by using **-f:Q** command option, this variable is set to the **SVCBATCH_SERVICE_WORK** directory.
+  In case the logging is disabled, by using **-f:Q** command option, this variable is set to the **SVCBATCH_SERVICE_TEMP** directory.

 * **SVCBATCH_SERVICE_NAME**